Creating a Makefile Project

 Follow the instructions in the help topic Creating a Project with a Visual C++ Application Wizard.

-In the New Project dialog box, select Makefile Project in the Templates pane to open the wizard.
+In the New Project dialog box, expand Visual C++ > General and then select Makefile Project in the Templates pane to open the project wizard.

-In the Application Settings page, provide the command, output, clean, and rebuild information.
+In the Application Settings page, provide the command, output, clean, and rebuild information for debug and retail builds.

 Click Finish to close the wizard and open the newly created project in Solution Explorer.